 The mathematics of sociomaths

 Mathematically all the above is formulated in terms of the adjacency matrix.
 This is a large table which lists all of the nodes, both in the columns and the rows.
 Each entry in that matrix is either 0, if the node of the column and the node of the row are not linked, or 1 if the two are linked.
-For an undirected network that adjacency matrix is symmetric: if node b is connected to node a then a is also connected to b.
+For an undirected network that adjacency matrix is symmetric: if node is connected to node then is also connected to .

 Not so small computing ...